symfony/symfony-docs/components/validator/introduction.rst

         // ... build a custom instance of the Validator ->getValidator();

-What things you can configure will be documented in the following sections.
+In the next sections, you'll learn about all things you can configure in the Validator.

 Sections
 --------